 General New Mexico CPA CPE Requirements

 CPE is one of the most important requirements for members of the AICPA who are preparing for license renewal.
-Though because each state is overseen by a local Board of Accountancy, the actual requirements vary by location.
+Though because a local Board of Accountancy oversees each state, the actual requirements vary by location.
 So, the New Mexico CPA CPE requirements aren’t the same as those of other states.
-As a result, individual CPAs must be clearly familiar with the state requirements imposed by their own Board.
+As a result, individual CPAs understand the state requirements imposed by their own Board.
 Otherwise, they might find themselves facing penalties for failure to meet those standards.

 Overall New Mexico CPAs must renew their license every three years.
 And during that time, they must also complete 120 CPE, with a minimum of 20 hours per year.
 The following table further highlights a few of the primary requirements for licensees in New Mexico.